International Relations - Political Science

-- International Relations-Political Science majors will be familiar with the historical study of international relations, across both world regions and centuries, complete at least five courses in the International Relations subfield, and engage in intensive research, writing, and interaction with a faculty member.
+- International Relations-Political Science majors will be familiar with the historical study of international relations, across both world regions and centuries, complete at least five courses in the International Relations subfield of Political Science, and engage in intensive research, writing, and interaction with a faculty members.

 Requirements for the Major

-International Relations majors consist of 14 units of course work—five core courses plus nine courses in one of the three tracks.
-In addition to this course work, all International Relations students are required to demonstrate advanced proficiency in a modern language, normally defined as two units of language study beyond the minimum required by the College.
+Majors are also required to demonstrate advanced proficiency in a modern language, normally defined as two units of language study beyond the minimum required by the College or demonstrate fluency by other means.
 Language courses do not count towards the minimum 14 courses.

 Five Core Courses

-All students majoring in International Relations must take the following courses:
+All students majoring in IRPS must take the following core courses:

-It is strongly recommended that students complete all core courses by the end of the sophomore year.
+It is strongly recommended that students complete all core courses by the end of their sophomore year.

-- Five political science courses in international relations (i.e., POL3 courses or POL2 courses that the director agrees may count as POL3), at least two of which must be at the 300 level and one of which must be a seminar
+- Five political science courses in the International Relations subfield of Political Science (POL3) beyond POL3 221, at least two of which must be at the 300 level and one of which must be a seminar.

 Advanced Placement Policy

-International Relations majors are strongly encouraged to spend at least one semester in a study-abroad program.
-Transfer credits from study-abroad programs must be approved by the appropriate department chair.
-Students are strongly encouraged to seek the relevant approval before studying abroad.
-At least two 300-level units must be completed at Wellesley.
+International Relations-Political Science majors are strongly encouraged to spend at least one semester in a study-abroad program.
+Transfer credits from study-abroad programs must be approved by the IRPS director.
+Credit for courses taken outside of Wellesley transfer at the 200-level.

 Please consult the IRPS director about which courses at MIT can be counted towards the major.